ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 image, save every approved part, embed only Front, and immediately re-audit the affected audio.

+Cover lookup does not run as a default startup phase.
+It begins only after an explicit `--find-cover` or an approved missing-cover action.
+The double-height header is `Finding cover art:` and is emitted only when at least one missing cover will actually be handled.
+MusicBrainz release resolution and the artwork-download queue each use the shared rainbow progress bar, so network waits remain visibly active.

 Resolution is deliberately ordered from strongest evidence to weakest:

 1. An exact MusicBrainz release ID already embedded in the audio tags.